 A Low Headroom Track System

 They design low headroom track garage door systems specifically for when space is an issue.
 With this option, you can install a door and an opener in as little as 9 inches of space.
+Remember to consider how much headroom you might need if you’re repairing your car and have lifted the hood.

 Consider Installing a Rolling Overhead Garage Door